hilbix/corona/README.md

 License?

 - You are kidding, right?
 There is absolutely nothing which can be copyrighted here.
 Just strait done in a hurry.
 A double no-brainer.
-- Free as in free beer, free speech, free air and free baby.
+- Hence it is CPP, so free as in free beer, free speech, free air and free baby.